For the Catalogue of Om Prakash’s 54th Solo Exhibition at Lalit Kala Akademi

 Mandalas summon us to ensphere ourselves in the heart of Diminished Humanity, wherein we perceive the fusion of the eternal Spirit, the earth, the sky, and the stars, in the long pilgrimage of living; where the body and the spiritual self are one; where gods make love in the midst of fire; where purity and orgy are fragments of life and liberation.

 The canvases of Om Prakash roar above the clouds in the depth of their colours.
 The rays of the sun serenely pass the psalm of his mind for the angels to come down to earth, stripped naked in their diaphany.
-His colours, empowered with the robustness of Tantric form, flow into the eyes of the viewer in a kiss of silence.
+His colours, empowered with the robustness form, flow into the eyes of the viewer in a kiss of silence.
 They are sparks of beauty out of the furnace of the Divine.
 They are versatile poiesis , ever on the move, ever deepening, ever rising to newer sensitivities.

 Prof. Lokesh Chandra